Religious persecution: Ethnicity

-By location
+History

 The descriptive use of the term religious persecution is rather difficult.
 Religious persecution has occurred in different historical, geographical and social contexts since at least antiquity.
 Until the 18th century, some groups were nearly universally persecuted for their religious views, such as atheists, Jews and Zoroastrians.

 Roman Empire

 Early Christianity also came into conflict with the Roman Empire, and it may have been more threatening to the established polytheistic order than Judaism had been, because of the importance of evangelism in Christianity.
 Under Nero, the Jewish exemption from the requirement to participate in public cults was lifted and Rome began to actively persecute monotheists.
 This persecution ended in 313 AD with the Edict of Milan, and Christianity was made the official religion of the empire in 380 AD.
 By the eighth century, Christianity had attained a clear ascendancy across Europe and neighboring regions, and a period of consolidation began which was marked by the pursuit of heretics, heathens, Jews, Muslims, and various other religious groups.